 The school will, normally, endeavour to discuss all concerns with parents or carers about their child or children.
 However, there may be circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures and in line with Part 2 of KCSIE).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-This school's child protection policy is available publicly via the Trust's website https://web.starmat.uk/policies/ and also via each school's website.
+This school's child protection policy is available publicly via the Trust's website YLT.org.uk and also via each school's website.